leorehm/scan-uploader/README.md

 # Nextcloud Scan Uploader

-A simple tool for automatically uploading scans or any other files to Nextcloud or Paperless-ngx.
+A dockerized script that automatically uploads scans from a network share to to Nextcloud or Paperless-ngx.

 ## Installation